-- 5.9.2 Authority to move the patient: The attending medical authority (i.e., the Medic), has the authority to stop the evacuation of a patient in order to ensure patient safety, comfort, or medical care.

-- 5.9.3 Evacuation Safety: All knots, anchors, and critical points will be inspected for safety by at least two different members with ASRC Field Team Member (FTM) or higher rating.
-The Rescue Specialist is responsible for the safety of all procedures.

-- 5.9.4 Personnel: All members of a semi-technical or technical rescue team will be properly trained in skills appropriate for the tasks at hand.

-- 5.10 On-Scene Safety: The ASRC Agency Representative is responsible for ensuring that all reasonable safety precautions and risk mitigation steps are performed while prosecuting an incident.
+- 5.9 Semi-Technical/Technical Evacuations: The following sections apply whenever semi-technical or technical evacuations occur, both actual field events or any training events. - 5.9.1 Equipment: All members of a semi-technical or technical team shall wear gloves and a helmet.
+Helmets are required to have a three-point suspension for securing the helmet to the head.
+The patient will be secured inside the Stokes or other type of basket by a method approved by the Rescue Specialist.
+Helmet and eye protection will be given to the patient unless medically inadvisable according to the medic.
+ASRC Group or Conference equipment, with a known and documented history, will be used whenever possible. - 5.9.2 Authority to move the patient: The attending medical authority (i.e., the Medic), has the authority to stop the evacuation of a patient in order to ensure patient safety, comfort, or medical care. - 5.9.3 Evacuation Safety: All knots, anchors, and critical points will be inspected for safety by at least two different members with ASRC Field Team Member (FTM) or higher rating.
+The Rescue Specialist is responsible for the safety of all procedures. - 5.9.4 Personnel: All members of a semi-technical or technical rescue team will be properly trained in skills appropriate for the tasks at hand. - 5.10 On-Scene Safety: The ASRC Agency Representative is responsible for ensuring that all reasonable safety precautions and risk mitigation steps are performed while prosecuting an incident.
 This responsibility should be, whenever possible, assigned to a Safety Officer.
-The following common risks are to be considered as they apply to search and rescue personnel, local citizens, family members of the missing subject(s), and all others associated with the incident:

-- □ Animals and animal borne diseases, especially ticks and mosquitoes
+The following common risks are to be considered as they apply to search and rescue personnel, local citizens, family members of the missing subject(s), and all others associated with the incident: - G Animals and animal borne diseases, especially ticks and mosquitoes

-□ Misuse of firearms

-□ Unsafe Search and Rescue practices
+G Misuse of firearms G Unsafe Search and Rescue practices

-□ Exhaustion

-□ Heat related injuries
+G Exhaustion G Heat related injuries

-□ Cold related injuries
+G Cold related injuries G Drowning

-□ Drowning

-□ Critical Incident Stress
+G Critical Incident Stress G Physical trauma

-□ Physical trauma

-□ Allergic Reactions

-□ Others

-- 5.11 On Scene Safety of Minors: The Agency Representative is responsible for ensuring that the use of ASRC Group minors is supervised by an appropriate, willing, responsible adult.
-If the ASRC AR is fulfilling the function of IC, then the IC is responsible for ensuring that all minors in ASRC Groups, are supervised by an appropriate, willing, responsible adult.
-If there are no appropriate, willing, adult supervisors, then the minors shall not be used.
-The AR is not responsible for knowing the specific rules and regulations that apply to each ASRC Group's use of minors.

-- 5.12 Travel Safety From an Incident: The ASRC AR is responsible for insuring that all ASRC members are in adequate physical and mental condition to travel before being